Why Adalo Works for Building a Local Marketplace App

 - Simple listing creation: Users can click a picture, add a description, and publish their product for sale instantly

-The no-code approach offers compelling advantages:
+The visual development approach offers compelling advantages:

 - Speed to market: Build a functional MVP in 2-4 weeks instead of months